Anhilid/cmp-test-suite/about_pq.md

 - **Composite KEM**: Merges traditional and PQ cryptography.
 - **Composite KEM KMAC**: A variant of Composite KEM (now expired).

 ---

-### Planned Updates
-- Including FN-DSA, after the Standardization is finalized.
-- Transition to standardized OIDs as they become available.
-- Enhanced examples for integrating hybrid cryptography into existing workflows.

----